-- All boats powered by internal combustion engines having horsepower ratings above 25 hp., are not allowed in the Grand Bayou, Montegut and Pointe-aux-Chenes water management units.
+All boats powered by internal combustion engines having horsepower ratings above 25 hp., are not allowed in the Grand Bayou, Montegut and Pointe-aux-Chenes water management units.
 The public is permitted to travel anytime through the WMA for access purposes only, in the waterways known as Bayou Pointe-aux-Chenes, Grand Bayou, Humble Canal, Little Bayou Blue, St. Louis Canal, and Grand Bayou Blue.
-All other motorized vehicles, as well as horses and mules, are prohibited unless authorized by LDWF. - Type A personal watercraft, model year 2003 and beyond, which are 8 or more feet in length may be operated on Pointeaux-Chenes WMA from April 1 until the Monday after Labor Day Weekend, from sunrise to sunset only.
-No person shall operate such watercraft at a speed greater than "slow/no wake" within 100 feet of any anchored or moored vessel, shoreline, dock, pier, persons engaged in angling or any other manually powered vessel.
+All other motorized vehicles, as well as horses and mules, are prohibited unless authorized by LDWF.